installment plancash paymentoff-planfinancing

 • Net cash advantage of installments vs taking the 5% cash discount: $16,000-$22,000 ahead

-The interest-free installment plan is often more financially rational than cash, even when a cash discount is available — provided you have productive uses for the deferred capital.
+The interest-free installment plan is often more financially rational than cash, even when a cash discount is available, provided you have productive uses for the deferred capital.

-Developer Default Risk: Cash Buyers Carry More
+What Developer Default Risk: Cash Buyers Carry More Should Foreign Buyers Track?

 If a developer defaults, goes bankrupt, or significantly delays a project: